Hand Surgeon Bad Homburg: Prof. Dr Dr habil. Michael Sauerbier

 To manage the symptoms, a conservative treatment strategy is sometimes pursued.
 By wearing a wrist splint at night and, if necessary, the local injection of cortisone preparations, the spasm can recede so that the now relieved nerve can regenerate.

-Conservative therapy often fails to achieve the desired long-term success, so surgical splitting of the retinaculum flexor (carpal ligament) is advisable to stop the nerve damage.
-This tough ligament covers the carpal tunnel towards the palm and is cut in a minor outpatient procedure.
-This can be done either through open or endoscopic procedures.
-Usually, this 15-minute surgery is performed under local or plexus anesthesia (arm anesthesia), so no general anesthesia is required.
+Conservative therapy often does not have the intended long-term success, so surgical splitting of the flexor retinaculum (carpal ligament) is advisable to stop nerve damage.
+This rough ligament covers the carpal tunnel towards the palm and is divided in an outpatient setting.
+This can be done either by open surgery or endoscopically.
+This 15-minute surgery is typically carried out under local or so-called plexus anesthesia (arm anesthesia), so general anesthesia is usually not required.

 Modern Hand Surgery in Hesse: Diagnosis & Therapy for Tarsal Tunnel Syndrome and Ulnar Nerve Entrapment